 - The date you formed your LLC and period of duration

 - Your principal office address

 - Your Virginia registered agent’s name and address

 - A signature from someone who has managing power in the LLC

 Finished?
-Don’t mail it off yet!
-The State Corporation Commission also needs a Certificate of Existence (or Certificate of Good Standing) from your LLC’s home state.
-Plus, the application fee is $100, which you can pay via check (payable to “State Corporation Commission”).
+Don’t file it yet!
+The State Corporation Commission also needs a Certificate of Good Standing from your LLC’s home state.
+Plus, the application fee is $100, which you can pay via check (payable to the “State Corporation Commission”).